johndaviddunlap/jdbc-simple/README.md

 # Features
 * Small and very lightweight.
 No transitive dependencies will be added to your project
-* Query API which eliminates JDBC boiler plate without getting in your way.
-Use as much or as little of the JDBC API as you want.
+* Query API which eliminates JDBC boiler plate without getting in your way
 * Binds query results to Java objects
 * Compatible with existing applications which already use the JDBC API